spc476/a09/README.txt

 				Used for the CLEAR <size>,<address> BASIC
 				command to reserve string and memory
 				addresses.

-If not specified, the default
-				value of 200 will be used for the string space in CB,ECB or DECB.
+				Default value is 200 (default of CB, ECB and DECB).

 	.PCLE expr